navcoin/NavHub/content/guides/events/_index.md

 title_text: 'Events'
 author: Craig MacGregor
 date: '2018-05-30T17:44:23+12:00'
-sections: [Overview, Types of event you can organize, How to add an event to NavHub]
+sections: [Overview, Types of event you can organize, How to add an event to NavHub, How do i get involved]
 page_type: 'guide'
 github_file: 'content/guides/events/_index.md'
 ---